Aaron Cervantes

-Aaron Christopher Cervantes (born March 20, 2002) is an American soccer player who plays as a goalkeeper for Scottish Premiership side Rangers.
+Aaron Christopher Cervantes (born March 20, 2002) is an American soccer player who plays as a goalkeeper for MLS Next Pro side Austin FC II.
 Cervantes previously played for Orange County SC of the USL Championship.

 Professional career

 Orange County SC

 Cervantes signed his first professional deal with Orange County SC on March 15, 2018, at the age of 15.
 He was the youngest ever player to sign a professional deal with the club.
 Cervantes did not make any appearances in his first season with the club.
 In his second season with the club, Cervantes broke into Orange County's first team, making 11 league appearances and 1 further appearance in the U.S. Open Cup.
 His professional debut came against New Mexico United on March 23, 2019.
 In between his second and third seasons with the club, Orange County and Rangers F.C. signed a partnership agreement that would result in the movement of players, due to this partnership Cervantes trained with the Glasgow side in December 2019.
 In his third season with the club, Cervantes made 6 appearances in a season that was cut short due to the COVID-19 pandemic.
 In October 2020 it was announced that Cervantes would leave Orange County for Scottish club Rangers for a deal that could rise to the high six figures.